brawlins/brettrawlins.com/src/posts/2015-11-11-react-component-for-svg-icons.md

 [Gist: SvgIcon.js](https://gist.github.com/brawlins/e84c28badd0e6172d9e5)

 However, with the release of v0.14, React now handles SVG elements fine.
-You just have to be sure to camelcase the attributes (“xlinkHref” instead of “xlink:href”).
-[See the release notes](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#notable-enhancements){:target="_blank"} for details.
+You just have to be sure to camelcase the attributes (“xlinkHref” instead of “xlink:href”). <a href="https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#notable-enhancements" target="_blank">See the release notes</a> for details.

 I decided to post this anyway just in case it’s useful to anyone.